-To run the CommonLook plugin, open Acrobat, open the desired PDF, then in the software menu select.
-The tool's layout is similar to that found in Acrobat: menu options are presented at the top, tags on the left side, the PDF in the center, and other toolbars on the right.
-Most panels can be undocked and moved to another screen.
+To get started, Open Acrobat, open the desired PDF, then selectin the software menu.
+Menu options are presented at the top, tags on the left side, the PDF in the center, and other toolbars on the right.
+Most panels can be undocked and moved, even to a different screen.

 Report and Repair